ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 ### Unanswered Questions and Areas of Further Research

-  - More precise birthdates and birthplaces for Jonas, Horace, Emily.
+  - More precise birthdates and birthplaces for Jonas, Horace, Emily, Hannah.
   - Jonas' and Horace's full middle names.
   - Corroborate Horace's date of death, as Evergreen Hill Cemetery directory listing is the only source of a date and given the mistakes in Edward's listing, I can't be completely confident in it.
+  - Who were the sources for the gossip columns in those years?
+  - Did Emily write Hannah's obituary?
   - Is Charles M. Pine, co-owner of E. H. Mills & Co. in Corfu, related to Edward's wife Mary Ann, whose maiden name is Pine?
   - Photo of anyone in Mills family, the stores, the homes, but in particular, a photo of Emily and her store in Brookton, M. E. Mills.
   - Find the leather booklet mentioned by Molly Adams, at one time in the Caroline History Room, and photograph it.